Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Tiyun knew just what to do.
 They had a well-crafted plan just for this eventuality.

-“Let’s get you out of that armor, sir.”
+"Let’s get you out of that armor, sir."
 He had a less formal relationship with Daar than most, but it wasn’t completely familiar, either.
 Daar’s uncomplicated love for Tiyun had to be kept at arm’s length.
 He was there to *serve* and, if the Great Father had any weakness, it was that there was a lot of love in his heart and it wanted to love everyone, regardless of situation.

 Lots of hate, too.